 How much of the NT's electricity is generated from renewable energy sources?

 At the moment most of the Territory's electricity supply comes from gas-fired generation, which is a fossil fuel.
 The proportion of renewables in the system fluctuates, with the government putting this figure at "less than 10%".
+Although government sources have told us that they expect the uptake of renewables within the energy grid to reach 12% by the end of 2020.

 Territory Generation owns and operates eight mainly gas and diesel-powered stations across the NT, with a combined installed capacity of 593 MW.
 They also contract an additional 5.1MW from independent power producers, 4.1MW of which is solar, plus 1MW gas produced from the Shoal Bay landfill site.